cdktf/cdktf-provider-snowflake/docs/table.java.md

 Specifies the retention period for the table so that Time Travel actions (SELECT, CLONE, UNDROP) can be performed on historical data in the table.

-Default value is 1, if you wish to inherit the parent schema setting then pass in the schema attribute to this argument.
+If you wish to inherit the parent schema setting then pass in the schema attribute to this argument or do not fill this parameter at all; the default value for this field is -1, which is a fallback to use Snowflake default - in this case the schema value

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.86.0/docs/resources/table#data_retention_time_in_days Table#data_retention_time_in_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.87.0/docs/resources/table#data_retention_time_in_days Table#data_retention_time_in_days}

 ---